irrdnet/irrd/CONTRIBUTING.md

 project's developers might not want to merge into the project.

+Please adhere to the coding guidelines used throughout the project.
+There is continuous integration that checks for code style and code coverage.
+Most changes should be included in the release notes, and new features should be documented.
+IRRd is also fairly strong in maintaining backwards compatibility, but there are exceptions.

-Please adhere to the coding guidelines used throughout the project (indentation, accurate comments, etc.) and any other requirements (such as test coverage).
-If you're unable to write tests, or run into issues with your pull request, the maintainers are happy to help out.
+If you have difficulties with your PR, for example in adjusting the tests, the maintainers are happy to help out.

 **IMPORTANT**: By submitting a patch, you agree to allow the project owners to license your work under the terms of the [BSD-2-Clause](LICENSE).